mikelma/craftium/craftium-docs/docs/environments.md

 ## Room 🏃

-The player is placed in one end of a closed room.
-In the other half of the room a red block is spawned.
+The player is placed at one end of a closed room.
+In the other half of the room, a red block is spawned.
 The objective is to reach the red block as fast as possible.
 At every timestep the reward is set to `-1`, and when the player reaches the block the episode terminates.
-The positions of the player and the red block are randomized and change in every episode, thus the agent cannot memorize the position of the target.
+The positions of the player and the red block are randomized and change in every episode, thus the agent cannot memorize the target's position.

 <center>
 <img src="../imgs/env_room.gif" width="200" align="center">